Corniche Beirut

 The Corniche Beirut is a seaside promenade in the Central District of Beirut, Lebanon.
-Lined with palm trees, the waterfront esplanade has views of the Mediterranean and the summits of Mount Lebanon to the east.
+Lined with palm trees, the waterfront esplanade has views of the Mediterranean Sea and the summits of Mount Lebanon to the east.
 Corniche Beirut has its foundation in the Avenue des Français, which was built during the period of the Mandate for Syria and the Lebanon along the seafront that extended from the old town.

 Location

 The Corniche, which is 4.8 km long, encircles the Beirut promontory from the Saint George Bay on the northern coast of the city, turning west into Place Rafic Hariri, then into Avenue de Paris and the Raouché, and then into Avenue General de Gaulle before it ends on Rafic Hariri Avenue.

 Usage

 The Corniche is a common destination for walkers, joggers and bikers.
 Push cart vendors offer various local snacks and drinks.
 A number of the trunks of the palm trees that line the Corniche are pockmarked with bullet holes from the Lebanese Civil War.
 Several hotels, such as Le Vendôme Intercontinental Hotel and Phoenicia InterContinental Hotel overlook the Corniche.